-Vendor Sizing: Probably the penultimate factor in selecting the right LMS vendor is their size.
+Probably the penultimate factor to choose an LMS vendor is their size.
+To choose an LMS vendor is to match them to your own size.
 Big vendors and small organizations with smaller billings may not be a compatible relationship.
-Vendors usually prefer the big spenders.
+Big vendors usually prefer the big spenders.
 The service a more prominent client gets may drastically differ from what your organization may receive if you do not provide the kind of business the vendor wants.
 On the other hand, big organizations and small vendors is a match made in heaven, as long as the smaller vendor is credible + has a good client portfolio + invests time in understanding you + lets you demo their system.
-The reason is simple- when providing smaller vendors with a larger billing amount, you are guaranteed to receive above and beyond exceptional service from the vendor.
+The reason is simple – when providing smaller vendors with a larger billing amount, you are guaranteed to receive above and beyond exceptional service from the vendor.
 Furthermore, smaller vendors can accommodate heavy customizations for your LMS since the greater billing cycle justifies this.
 In effect, the service is better, and the product can be suited to your needs.
 Large vendors may definitely possess a good LMS system, but the services associated with it is the same as any large corporation would provide.
 Long waiting times and impersonal customer service are definitely expected.

-The best way to ensure the perfect LMS is by thoroughly testing the system and selecting a vendor with the ability and interest to serve you.
+The best way to choose an LMS vendor is by thoroughly testing the system and selecting a vendor with the ability and interest to serve you.
 It is really important for smaller organizations to match their size with a credible vendor of the same size to receive the kind of support and help required as a first time LMS buyer and user.
-A small thing to also remember is- age does not signify greatness like mentioned above- older players usually have dated systems and all the latest features you see in the system are add-ons and cramped in to make it modern.
+A small thing to also remember is – age does not signify greatness as mentioned above.
+Older players usually have dated systems and all the latest features you see in the system are add-ons; rather cramped in to make it modern.
 This means the system is clunky and hard to navigate.

 We at Abara LMS take our client relations seriously, contact us at firstname.lastname@example.org or click here to get a free 30 day trial of our mobile-first LMS and schedule a demo to make maximum use of your system!
 Because you need to fully understand the beauty of an LMS before investing in it.